Your Duplicate Will Find A Way…

 A priest on a swing (with a spot the wee cameo from one of Sutherland’s co-stars from The Eagle Has Landed (1976)) not knowing the origins of these flowers, encourages some children to pick them.
 One of these flowers is picked by Elizabeth Driscoll (Adams).
 Elizabeth and the kids take these pretty pink flowers home.

 On Elizabeth’s return home, her boyfriend, Geoffrey Howell (Art Hindle) is in a good mood.
-He’s on the amorous side suggesting a weekend away and he’s also excited as the play offs are on telly.
+He’s on the amorous side suggesting a weekend away and he’s also excited as the playoffs are on the telly.
 However, she’s more super inquisitive about this flower from the “rare” hybrid plant she brought home, and she wants to read up on it.

 Meanwhile, her Department of Health colleague, Matthew Bennell (Sutherland) is going full tilt Gordon Ramsay in a restaurant kitchen – but he’s significantly less sweary – finding rat poo in the food.
 He’s so crazy about his job, that he phones Elizabeth waking her up insisting she comes in early to work to run some laboratory tests on it.